Demand Side Response (DSR)

 The best paying DSR schemes require you to commit to reducing or shifting a minimum level of energy use and prove how much demand you reduced when called upon.
 Because we’re an aggregator, we can help you take part with relatively small amounts of electricity demand.
 But we need to be sure of your capacity and capability to respond quickly.

 To get you set up correctly, we complete site assessments to confirm your potential, upgrade any hardware (like controls) and software (like your building management system).
-We can control your assets via our smart response platform so it’s not a burden on you or your staff.
+We can control your assets via our DSR platform so it’s not a burden on you or your staff.
+You do of course have the option to take control yourself.

-Once registered and installed, our smart response platform takes care of adjusting your electricity demand within the parameters we’ve agreed and tested together.
+Once registered and installed, our DSR platform takes care of adjusting your electricity demand within the parameters we’ve agreed and tested together.
 From the information it provides, we then calculate payment due to you.
 It’s that easy.

 But why stop there?
 To make sure you’re earning as much as possible, we’ll help you monitor the effect on your business processes, model what you could be earning as a bolder DSR participant, and increase the participating sites over time as your confidence grows.